cidilabs/UDOIT/HEROKU.md

 cd UDOIT
 ```

-Link the git repository to your Heroku App
+Link the git repository to your Heroku Edit
 ```
 heroku git:remote --app <YOUR_HEROKU_APP_NAME>
 ```